actsasrob/aws-system-administration-resources/README.md

 Finally, the CloudFormation template is updated to add a Memcached resource named "CacheCluster" which will cause an AWS Memcached cluster to be created when the CloudFormation template is invoked.
 In example_5-17 the CloudFormation template UserData section will be updated to pass a reference to the Memcached cluster endpoint, via JSON key cache_endpoint, to the web server EC2 instance at launch time.

-NOTE: This example is not runnable.
+**NOTE:** This example is not runnable.

-### example_5_17
+### example_5-17

 The CloudFormation template UserData section is updated to pass a reference to the AWS Elaticache Memcached cluster endpoint, via JSON key cache_endpoint, to the web server EC2 instance at launch time.

+**NOTE:** This example is not runnable.

+### example_5-18

+Add /srv/myblog/tasks.py containing celery task to perform spam check for each new blog post.

+**NOTE:** This example is not runnable.

+### example_5-19

+Update the /srv/myblog/myblog/local_settings.py file to initialize the django-celery package.

-NOTE: This example is not runnable.
+**NOTE:** This example is not runnable.

+### exmaple_5-20

+Various puppet module updates to install and start django-celery.

+myblog/puppet/manifests/site.pp is updated to recognize a server "celery" role, passed via CloudFormation UserData, and the $role_class variable is set appropriately so that the myblog::celery class will be declared when the server role is set to "celery".

+The myblog::celery class manifest is created in myblog/puppet/modules/myblog/manifests/celery.ppp.

+Configuration logic is added to the myblog/puppet/modules/myblog/templates/local_settings.py.erb to configure the django celery module.

 ### ch05 TODO: